section-engineering-education/engineering-education/content/articles/model-interpretation-using-lime/index.md

 The prediction results are `setosa` which is true according to our test dataset.

-According to our model these are the prediction results, but should we trust these results blindly?.
-Or, should we try to understand how this model reached at this conclusion?
+According to our model, these are the prediction results, but should we trust these results blindly?.
+Or, should we try to understand how this model reached this conclusion?

 That is why we need to use model interpretation techniques to verify these results and increase our trust in the model.
 This ensures that we know how the model works and it's level of reliability.

 Let us start model interpretation with LIME

 ### Model interpretation with LIME

 LIME stands for Local Interpretable Model-Agnostic Explanations, it covers a local scope.
 Local scope is used in individual prediction and tries to explain why the model made a single prediction.

 LIME is an interpretation algorithm that can explain the single predictions of any classification or regression model simply and understandably.